xiongchiamiov/github-pr-stats/README.md

     [$]> source env/bin/activate
     [$]> pip install -r requirements.txt
     [$]> pip install -e . # So we can import the version from inside bin/ .

+# Plugins

+github-pr-stats has a plugin architecture to allow you to run arbitrary additional code without hacking the source.

+A plugin should implement three functions that gain access to the full environment at different points in the analysis process:

+1. `setup(globalEnv, localEnv)` - called once when we first initialize variables
+2. `analyze_pull(globalEnv, localEnv)` - called for every pull request
+3. `print_report(globalEnv, localEnv)` - called once after all analysis is done

+Take a look at the examples in `github_pr_stats/example_plugins/` for more information.

 # Changelog